anira-project/anira/docs/sphinx/usage.rst

         inference_handler.pop_data(audio_output, num_samples, 0);
     }

+The same in C, with the Static input at slot 0 of the inputs and the stream at slot 0 of the
+outputs: ``anira_handler_set_static_input(h, 0, &frequency_tensor)`` and then
+``anira_handler_pop_data(h, &out, 0, &delivered)``; the pop is the pull, and the value current at the pull is what the inference captures.
+A single form never names a Static slot: the pair above is its single form.

 **Analyser: push the stream, read the latest result.** The input side behaves as for any other model.
 Non-streamable outputs carry the value of the *latest completed* inference: they are updated whenever results are collected (any ``process``/``push_data``/``pop_data``/``get_available_samples`` call), read ``0`` before the first inference completes, and ``get_latency()`` reports ``0`` for them.
 Push-only operation is supported — ``push_data()`` collects finished inferences itself (see the note in section 5.2).

 .. code-block:: cpp